If you are reading this I can assume that you are also managing to breathe whilst doing so but I wonder if you are breathing well?

 If you have an anxious little one, a teenager about to face exams, a young adult child about to have their first interview or you have a meeting coming up where a lot hangs in the balance maybe taking time to breathe properly could make a world of difference.

-where to purchase viagra online Here’s some very simple breathing instructions to get you started:
+Here’s some very simple breathing instructions to get you started:

 If you’ve never tried this before sit comfortably with both feet placed on the floor.
 Place your hands on your lower rib cage fingers gently touching together in front of you.